OnePageRules/GrimdarkFuture/android.md

 ![](./images/mobile1.png)

-3. Click on the big orange plus at the bottom right.
+3. Tap on the big orange plus at the bottom right.

 ![](./images/android2.PNG)

-4. Click the small plus at the top right on the Select Repositories page.
+4. Tap the small plus at the top right on the Select Repositories page.

 ![](./images/android3.PNG)